aaronhurt/zfs-replicate/README.md

 This will result in a 1:1 copy of `zpoolOne` in a separate data set of `zpoolTwo` and will not affect other datasets currently present on the destination.

-## To Use
+## Configuration

-Configuration is done via a separate config that may be passed as an option or as the last argument to the script.
+Configuration is done via an optional config file as environment variables.
-The config file is optional.
-All configuration may also be passed via environment variables.
 Most options have sane defaults to keep configuration to a minimum.
 The script will attempt to locate a file called `config.sh` in the same directory as the script if one is not passed via the command line.

 The config file is very well commented and the contents of the sample config are shown below.
 The only required setting without a default is the `REPLICATE_SETS` option.
 The script will error out on launch if required configuration is not met.

-## FreeBSD Package

-This script is available in the FreeBSD [package and ports tree](https://www.freshports.org/sysutils/zfs-replicate/).

-Special thanks to [@tschettervictor](https://www.github.com/tschettervictor) for taking over maintenance of the package, suggesting new features, and testing for the v1.0 release.
-This script has been published to GitHub since 2012 and largely untouched since 2017.
-The v1.0 release updates mark the first major changes to this script in over 7 years.

 ### Available Command Line Options